by Colin Cruz, Program Director of The Blast and The Blast Blender.

 Spiritual Bands: Creed comes to mind.
 As one former traveling speaker (Phil Chalmers) who used to deeply study the lyrics, public words and lifestyles of mainstream musicians (and point people to Christian alternatives) used to say…if Creed would listen to their own albums, they would probably get saved.

-The Blast and The Blast Blender aim to focus heavily on Christian Ministry bands.
+The Blast, The Blast Blender, The Implosion and The Blastozoic Era aim to focus heavily on Christian Ministry bands.
 Ministry is why we do what we do.
 There is a tolerance and promotion of Christian Entertainment bands, as their lyrics agree with Scripture and they are professing Christians.
 Spiritual bands: we may inadvertently play some of these, but not on purpose.
 It is a benefit of the doubt thing with regards to their label or their marketing declaring them to be a Christian band.

 One thing we don’t do is…go out of our way to play Spiritual bands and hope they are a Christians.